 2 min read

-Where skincare was in early 2000
+Where skincare was in my teens, early 2000

 Have you recently noticed how quickly skincare brands can startup and how promising their results are today.
 I remember when there was basically 2 types of skincare